app-sre/gabi-mcp-server/README.md

+# Gabi MCP server

-This repo contains a MCP server got [gabi](https://github.com/app-sre/gabi).
+This repo contains a MCP server for [gabi](https://github.com/app-sre/gabi).

 For now, to run it within vscode with copilot for example: